• Skip to main content

 Instructions

-• In a saucepan over medium heat, combine the corn syrup, butter, confectioners’ sugar and marshmallows.
-Heat and stir until the mixture comes to a boil.
-Carefully combine the hot mixture with the popcorn, coating each kernel.
-Stir in candy pieces, if desired.
+• In a large saucepan over medium heat, combine corn syrup, butter, powdered sugar and marshmallows.
+Heat over medium heat and stir until the mixture starts to bubble.

 Notes